logicvenu/logicvenu/README.md

 I’m a technologist with **18+ years of IT experience**, specializing in **MLOps, Generative AI, AgentOps, and SRE (DevOps)**.
 Over the last **4+ years**, I’ve focused on building and operating **production-grade AI platforms**, helping organizations scale from PoCs to reliable, enterprise-ready solutions on **GCP and AWS**.

 I work extensively with **Predictive AI, Generative AI **, with a strong emphasis on **automation, observability, reliability, and cloud-native infrastructure**.
-I’ve also contributed to **AI Center of Excellence (AI-COE)** initiatives, defining best practices for MLOps, LLMOps, AgentOps, and model governance.
+I’ve also contributed to **AI Center of Excellence (AI-COE)** initiatives, defining best practices for MLOps, Gen AIOps, AgentOps, and model governance.

 ### 👀 Interests
-- MLOps, LLMOps, GenAIOps, AgentOps
+- MLOps, GenAIOps, AgentOps
 - SRE / DevOps for AI systems

 ### 🌱 Currently Working With